jbrown-js/jbrown-js/README.md

 <!-- ABOUT ME -->
 ## 🙋‍♂️ About Me

-I'm a beginner web developer focused on building real projects instead of just tutorials.
-I enjoy solving problems, learning new technologies, and improving my design skills.
-I'm a former Electrical Installations student looking to switch over into the IT industry.
+I'm a former Electrical Installations student looking to switch to the IT industry.
+From a young age I've programmed simple scripts in python, mainly to automate tedious tasks.
+I'm now focusing on building up a portfolio of open source and free to use projects to display some of my skills whilst also improving on said skills.

 - 🔭 Currently working on: small web apps & portfolio projects
 - 🌱 Currently learning: JavaScript deeper concepts + responsive design